Fra-Sala/IMEX-RB/README.md

 ```
 ### Running the simulations

 To reproduce the results from our analysis, navigate the directory numerical_tests/ and execute the Python script `run_all_tests.py`.
 This will create a dir __RESULTS/ inside the repo.
 N.W.: running all tests can require several hours of computational time.
+On the JED cluster of EPFL, the sequential run required roughly 30h.

 ### Generating the plots